-Students from other colleges entering the third year will be required to show that they have passed satisfactorily examinations on all branches in the first two years as required in this department.
+Students from other colleges entering the third year will be required to show that they have satisfactorily passed examinations on all branches in the first two years as required in this School.
 No student may apply for graduation unless all conditions have been removed.